 When you’re sitting, your eyes should have a direct line of sight to your screen.
 This means without slouching or craning your neck, the screen will be perfectly visible.
 Feet should be placed flat on the floor, and your arms should rest at about a 90-degree angle at the elbows.
 These are just the basics — for more information, check out this Inc article.

-So are you a software programmer who is ready to take your office space to the next level?
-Then it's time to get to a chair that doesn't hold you back with creaks, squeaks, groans, and other pains.
-Everyone works better when they can "get in the zone", and the right chair will help you find your flow by putting you in the most comfortable and relaxed position possible.
+So if you are a programmer who is ready to take your office space to the next level?
+Then it’s time to get to the best chair that doesn’t hold you back with creaks, squeaks, groans, and other pains.
+Everyone works better when they can “get in the zone”, and the right chair will help you find your flow by putting you in the most comfortable and relaxed position possible.

 Andreas is an Apple and Microsoft fanboy who works with his Mac and lives with a PC at home.
 While he is not reading technology journals, you’ll probably find him playing online games with friends or hiking in the wild.